ldodds/sparql-doc/README.md

 ## Installation

-The application is based on Ruby 1.9.3 and uses the JSON and [Redcarpet](https://github.com/vmg/redcarpet) gems.

-For now the quickest way to install the code is:
+### Ruby Gem

+Once RubyGems is out of read-only mode, I can release this as a gem until then use the manual instructions.

+### Manual Install

+You'll need to make sure you have the following installed:

+* Ruby 1.9.3
+* RubyGems
+* Rake

+The code uses two gems which you'll need to have installed: JSON and [Redcarpet](https://github.com/vmg/redcarpet):

+	[sudo] gem install json redcarpet

+Once you have those installed, clone the repository and run the provided rake targets to build and install the gem
+locally:

 	git clone https://github.com/ldodds/sparql-doc.git
+	cd sparql-doc
 	rake package
 	rake install

+Once installed you should have a `sparql-doc` command-line tool.

 ## Usage

-Once installed you should have a `sparql-doc` command-line tool.
+_Note: the command-line syntax is likely to change in future.
+E.g. to add more options and/or other commands_

 This takes two parameters:

 * The input directory.
 The tool will process all `.rq` files in that directory
 * The output directory.
 All HTML output and required assets will be placed here